-A student studying the Postgraduate Diploma in Data Science is expected to be able to:
+A student studying the Postgraduate Diploma in Data Science and Artificial Intelligence is expected to be able to:

 - 1. Critically analyse the application of technology to a range of real world problems particularly in industry and interdisciplinary research. - 2.
-Apply advanced skills and research-led specialist knowledge in the areas of machine learning and statistics to the design of software and data analyses. - 3.
-Demonstrate a deep understanding of cutting edge technologies in the creation of a substantial commercially and/or research-wise relevant project. - 4.
+Apply advanced skills and research-led specialist knowledge in the areas of artificial intelligence to the design of software and data analyses. - 3.
+Apply an understanding of cutting edge technologies in the creation of a substantial commercially and/or research-wise relevant project. - 4.
 Design and program sufficiently complex computer software and data products.